ByungjinJun/QUICed/README.md

 ### Create certificates for your server if it doesn't have:

 Go to quic-proxy/qpserver/cert/keygen and create certificates using the sh file.
 This sh uses [OpenSSL](https://www.openssl.org).

+**Note** When you create certificates, country name has to be 2 characters in leaf.cnf

+Locate certificates (leaf_cert.key, leaf_cert.pem) created into cert directory and register root certificate (2048-sha256-root.pem) to your server if your OS is MacOS.

 ### Start `qpserver`: